it-dept-cis/RABET-V-Pilot/WorkingModel/README.md

 - Lists all Product Versions submitted by RTPs, the date of submission and date of completion, the outcome of the submission, and the RABET-V report (if one completed)

 ### RABET-V Subscriber Access vs. Public
-Many of RABET-V reports are made public, but some of the sensitive detailed reports or appendices are not made publicly available.
+Many of RABET-V reports are made public, but some sensitive reports are not made publicly available.
 They are, however, available to RABET-V Subscribers.
-A RABET-V subscriber is a Federal, State, or local election authority that has requested access to all RABET-V reports and has agreed to treat the information and sensitive (not to be shared with the public or other organizations).
+A RABET-V Subscriber is a Federal, State, or local election authority that has requested access to all RABET-V reports and has agreed to treat the information as sensitive—i.e. not to be shared with the public or other organizations.

 ## Maturity Indexes